 Multi-Instance or Multi-Tenant?

-Cloud-based UC solutions come in two main forms: multi-instance and multi-tenant.
+Cloud-based unified communications solutions come in two main forms: multi-instance and multi-tenant.
 Many enterprises aren’t aware of this, and likely are unable to distinguish between the two.

-Multi-instance systems give each individual company its own specific UC network.
+Multi-instance systems give each individual company its own specific unified communications network.
 This gives the company more control, but also makes it more difficult to roll out upgrades and updates.

 In contrast, multi-tenant systems are very similar or the same across the board, making them easier to upgrade and manage.
 However, they take some control away from internal IT teams.
 The benefits of each approach should be carefully weighed against these potential drawbacks.